0ruguri0/venusmensfashions/README.md

 By 0Ruguri0 License: Apache 2.0

-About Creating A Real Shop in a Template worth $3 404.74 for only $344.74.
+About Creating A Real Shop in a Static Template worth $3 404.74 for only $344.74.

 2 year contract with GoDaddys with a Renew of 220$ per month